jakes516/googledrive_file_patcher/README.md

 - Create Authorization Credentials [OAuth2 Authenication](https://developers.google.com/adwords/api/docs/guides/authentication)
 - [Google Developers Console](https://console.developers.google.com/)

+IMPORTANT
+Be sure to rename the provided Credentials_placeholder directory to "Credentials" and the rename the existing client_credentials_placeholder.json file to "client_credentials.json".
+The patcher functions depend on these specific credential file names for relative paths.

-Once you have generated the Client Secret, Client ID, and refresh token credentials you should save them in a "Credentials" subdirectory as a .json file in the patcher directory.
+Once you have generated the Client Secret, Client ID, and refresh token credentials open the client_credentials.json file and enter/paste them into the labeled placeholder spots.
-Be sure to add the credentials.json file to your .gitignore as this info grants access to your account.
+Be sure to add the Credentials directory to your .gitignore (save patcher/Credentials/ in .gitignore) as this info grants access to your account.